 In 2009 his monograph Different faces of Nicholas Copernicus - meetings with the history of interpretations (pp. 676) was issued.
 In 2010, for writing this book, he had been a laureate of The Nicholas Copernicus Scientific Award of the Cracow City Foundation.
 (The Award is given every five years by the Polish Academy of Arts and Sciences.)

 In 2010, he organized The Academic Conference "The Nicolaus Copernicus grave mystery.
 A dialogue of experts" (Cracow, 22–23 February 2010).
 During the conference, the significant concerns had been raised regarding the alleged final finding of Nicholas Copernicus' remains.

-See: the websites of the conference and especially the post-conference peer reviewed collective monograph The Nicolus Copernicus grave mystery.
-A dialog of experts (Kraków 22–23 II 2010), pp. 320, released in December 2012.
+See: the websites of the conference and especially the post-conference peer reviewed collective monograph Tajemnica grobu Mikołaja Kopernika.
+Dialog ekspertów (pp. 320), released in Polish in December 2012 and its English translation The Nicolus Copernicus grave mystery.
+A dialog of experts (pp. 314) released in 2015.
 This monograph contains very important works, particularly those that challenge the correctness of argumentation in favor of the discovery of the grave of Nicholas Copernicus.

 Since 22 October 2014 he is the editor-in-chief of the journul Prace Komisji Historii Nauki PAU (Proceeedings of the PAU Commission on the History of Science) and since 25 March 2015, also the secretary of this journal.
 As a result of the extensive repair work, this journal was included in the list of B journals of bulleted by the Ministry of Science and Higher Education of the Polish Republic (it won 9 pts.).

 On July 4, 2016, the name of the journal was changed to: Studia Historie Scientiarum.